 Klobuchar posts her best fundraising quarter to date

-Democratic presidential candidate Sen. Amy Klobuchar raised in $11.4 million over the past three months, the best fundraising quarter to date for the senator from Minnesota.
+Democratic presidential candidate Sen. Amy Klobuchar raised $11.4 million over the past three months, the best fundraising quarter to date for the senator from Minnesota.

-Klobuchar’s October-December fourth quarter figures – announced early Friday morning – are a huge boost from her July-September third quarter numbers – when she raised just $4.8 million.
+Klobuchar’s October-December fourth-quarter figures – announced early Friday morning – are a huge boost from her July-September third-quarter numbers, when she raised just $4.8 million.

 SANDERS ANNOUNCES MASSIVE FUNDRAISING HAUL

-But her haul paled in comparison to top tier-contenders s for the Democratic nomination - such as Sen. Bernie Sanders of Vermont, former South Bend, Indiana Mayor Pete Buttigieg, and former Vice President Joe Biden.
+But her haul paled in comparison to top tier-contenders for the Democratic nomination -- such as Sen. Bernie Sanders of Vermont, former South Bend, Indiana Mayor Pete Buttigieg, and former Vice President Joe Biden.

 “We feel very good.
 I know we’ll be coming out with our numbers shortly, and it’s the best quarter we’ve ever had.
 And that’s a good thing,” Klobuchar said on Thursday evening while campaigning in Iowa, hours ahead of the release of her report.

-But she acknowledged that “I never thought I would match some of the front runners… but the point is this, I am in the top five solidly in this state (Iowa).”
+But she acknowledged that “I never thought I would match some of the front runners … but the point is this, I am in the top five solidly in this state (Iowa).”

-Klobuchar’s team highlighted that 145,126 donors contributed to the campaign in the fourth quarter, with the average on-line contribution of $32.
+Klobuchar’s team highlighted that 145,126 donors contributed to the campaign in the fourth quarter, with the average online contribution of $32.
 They noted that 92 percent of donors gave less than $200.

 “Our campaign has seen a massive surge in grassroots support and this has allowed us to make critical campaign investments,” Klobuchar campaign manager Justin Buoen said.